adotagarwal/WatchTower2/README.md

 ## About WWVB

-The classic WWVB transmits one bit of information per second (1Hz) and takes one minute (60 bits) to transmit a full time and date “word” (window?
-TODO what do you call this).
+The classic WWVB transmits one bit of information per second (1Hz) and takes one minute (60 bits) to transmit a full time and date “frame".

 ### An example